Home » Is Parrot Poop Supposed To Smell Bad?

 Internal Parasites

-A bird with the Giardia duodenalis parasite will develop an infection called giardiasis.
-This microscopic parasite lives within a parrot’s intestines, eventually shedding in the feces.
+A parrot with the Giardia duodenalis parasite will develop an infection called giardiasis.
+This microscopic parasite lives within a parrot’s intestines and eventually sheds in the feces.

-Along with a distinctive and unappealing scent of vomit in the bird’s droppings, Giardiasis will likely cause diarrhea.
-It may also show other behaviors and stereotypies associated with parasites.
+Along with the distinctive and unappealing scent of vomit in the droppings, Giardiasis will likely cause diarrhea.
+The parrot may also show other behaviors and stereotypies associated with parasites.

-The most common cause of Giardiasis in parrots is poor sanitation.
-If multiple birds live in a cage that isn’t large enough to accommodate all occupants, Giardiasis will quickly spread.
+Poor sanitation is the most common cause of Giardiasis.
+If several parrots live in a cage that isn’t large enough to accommodate all occupants, Giardiasis will spread.

-As per Epidemiology and Infection, substandard water supplies can also lead to Giardiasis outbreaks.
+According to Epidemiology and Infection, substandard water supplies can also lead to Giardiasis.

 Internal Bleeding

-The smell of blood in a parrot’s droppings warns that a bird is bleeding internally.
+The smell of blood in a parrot’s droppings warns that it’s bleeding internally.

-Take a closer look at the waste and check for signs of blood.
-This is usually a black, tar-like consistency, though it could also be dark red or brown.
+Take a close look at the waste and check for signs of blood.
+This is usually a black, tar-like consistency, although it could also be dark red or brown.

-Some of the reasons for internal bleeding in parrots include the following:
+Some of the reasons for internal bleeding include:

 • Consumption or inhalation of toxins.

-• Malnutrition, most notably a lack of calcium, Vitamin D3, or Vitamin K1.
+• Malnutrition, notably due to a lack of calcium or vitamin K1.

 • After-effects of physical impact trauma.